 What You Need to Know

-Welcome Week begins on Saturday, August 18, the first day students can move into their residence halls, and come to a close on Friday, August 24, with the All-American BBQ.
+Welcome Week begins on Saturday, August 17, the first day students can move into their residence halls, and come to a close on Friday, August 23, with the All-American BBQ.
 During this week before classes begin, most first-year students participate in one of AU’s hallmark welcome programs.
-These include–but are not limited to–the Freshman Service Experience, Discover DC, or one of AU’s new faculty- or staff-led programs.
+These include–but are not limited to–the Freshman Service Experience, Discover DC, or Explore DC programs.

 The Fee.
 The $115 fee for Welcome Week includes dinner on Tuesday, breakfasts on Wednesday and Thursday, and admission to evening events.
 It also covers supplies, materials, transportation to and from sites (and, in some cases, a SmarTrip card for Metro rides), staff costs, and a program T-shirt.
 Please plan to bring about $15 per day for lunches and personal expenses.

 Registration.
 Log on to the myAU.american.edu portal with your user ID and password, and click on the links as follows: Life@AU, then New Students, then New First-Year Student Checklist, then Register for a Welcome Week Program.
-Or scan this code for a special preview video and to access the registration site.
-The site will be available starting Monday, June 11—but register soon because spaces fill up quickly!
+The site will be available starting Monday, June 10—but register soon because spaces fill up quickly!

 Questions?
 For more information on any of our Welcome Week activities, email us at email@example.com or call us at 202-885-3303.

 Freshman Service Experience.
 The Freshman Service Experience (FSE) is the cornerstone of Welcome Week, with more than 600 incoming students each year making connections with D.C. and American University through community service.
 During the day, work in small groups while joining forces with nonprofit organizations and learning about social justice.
 In the evenings, come together with other groups for dinner, films, speakers, and social events.
 Sophomores, juniors, and seniors—with their own first-year experiences to share—will serve as your FSE leaders.
 Join the more than 10,000 AU freshmen who have participated in this program since 1990, recording more than 200,000 hours of helping others.
-For more information about FSE and past FSE activities, please visit american.edu/volunteer, or contact the Center for Community Engagement & Service at 202-885-SERV (7378).
+For more information about the Freshman Service Experience, please visit american.edu/volunteer, or contact the Center for Community Engagement & Service at 202-885-SERV (7378).

 Discover D.C.
-Discover DC celebrates 10 years of connecting AU’s new students with residents of the District in ways that highlight its diversity and history of civic engagement.
+Discover DC celebrates 11 years of connecting AU’s new students with residents of the District in ways that highlight its diversity and history of civic engagement.
 Explore D.C. neighborhoods and surrounding areas typically missed by tourists.
-The program begins on Tuesday evening with dinner and activities on the National Mall.
+The program begins on Tuesday evening with dinner and group activities.
 Neighborhood sojourns on the following two days may include tours by local residents, visits to historical sites, and appointments with local agencies and neighborhood associations to learn about issues affecting citizens of our nation’s capital.

 Washington D.C.: The Unseen and Untold.
 Go beyond the TV sound bites, history books, and tourist bus rides to experience a hands-on exploration of Washington from an insider’s perspective.
 This unique exploration introduces you to the place you will call home for the next four years.
 Discover the plight of residents living in a “food desert,” learn the story behind the construction of the Washington National’s baseball stadium, and visit the Anacostia Community Museum.
 See the city the way it should be seen.
 Limited to 20 students; coordinated by the Department of Anthropology and American Studies Program in the College of Arts and Sciences.

 Power, Politics, and Law in D.C.
 The Constitution assigns different powers to the three branches of the federal government, known as the separation of powers.
 This two-day introduction to power, politics, and Washington, D.C., reveals how the different branches interact to resolve issues of national importance—and why stark divisions often crop up between law and politics.
-Visit a congressional office and the offices of an advocacy group.
+Past activities have included visits to the offices of a member of Congress and a national civil rights advocacy group.
 Limited to 20 students; coordinated by the School of Public Affairs and the Department of Justice, Law and Society.

 Connecting Faith and Social Action.
 Join American University’s Initiative for Religion and Civic Life for two days, experiencing the connections between religion and meaningful social action.
 Take part in discussion groups, visit local and national organizations working on social justice from a faith-based perspective, and get an introduction to AU’s certificate in religion and civic life.
 Also learn about other opportunities for connecting faith and action throughout your college career.
 Limited to 20 students; coordinated by the Kay Spiritual Life Center.

 Sites and Bikes: Getting to Know D.C. from a Bicycle Seat.
-Like bikes?
-Like sharing?
-Through the DC Bike Share program, join AU staff members and fellow new students for two days of biking in Rock Creek Park and other areas of the city.
-Having experience on bike trails is helpful, but our emphasis is on having fun.
-Each participant will leave with a month-long bikeshare membership.
+Join fellow new students, AU staff, and Capital Bikeshare for two days of biking in Rock Creek Park and other areas of the city.
+Bike trail experience is not required.
+Each participant receives a month-long bikeshare membership.
 Limited to 20 students; coordinated by the office of the Dean of Students.

 Athletics and Recreation: Learning the Ropes and Hiking at Great Falls Park.
-On Wednesday, travel outside D.C. to Virginia’s historic Northern Neck region, the northern-most peninsula in the Chesapeake Bay, stretching from Fredericksburg to Reedville.
-Thursday’s Challenge Course takes you to Great Falls Park, a national park in Virginia, for fun, problem solving, and exercises in individual commitment and team building.
+On day one, travel to Virginia's Northern Neck region, a peninsula in the Chesapeake Bay.
+Day two takes you to Great Falls Park, a national park, for fun, problem solving, and team building exercises.
 Tackle an obstacle course, scale a repelling tower, and sail through the trees on a zip line.
 Limited to 20 students; coordinated by AU’s office of Recreational Sports and Fitness.

 AU Top Chef: Terrace Dining Room College Cooking Competition.
 Interested in learning basic cooking skills?
 Wonder where your food at AU will be coming from?
 The last thing you want to worry about in college is what to eat.
-Join the staff of AU’s Bon Appétit and team of top chefs to learn how to keep your college life at a simmer with great-tasting food.
+Join the staff of AU’s Dining Services and team of top chefs to learn how to keep your college life at a simmer with great-tasting food.
 Take basic cooking lessons and get tips for making the most of your floor kitchen and your meal plan at the Terrace Dining Room (TDR).
 All participants will compete in our Top Chef competition for a chance to win prizes.
-Limited to 20 students; coordinated by Bon Appétit.
+Limited to 20 students; coordinated by AU Dining Services.